JessicaFB/Apple-vs-Android-Twitter-NLP/README.md

 # Time-Series-Modeling
-Here we utilize a SARIMAX time series model to discover the top 5 zip codes of Los Angeles, California to invest in.
+**A SARIMAX time series model analysis to discover the top 5 best zip codes of Los Angeles, California to invest in.**

 ### Author: Jessica Forrest-Baldini